osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 package net.runelite.client.plugins.package_name;
 {% endhighlight %}

-In our _Config Example_ plugin we would simply replace `package-name` with the name of the actual package.
+In our _Config Example_ plugin, we would simply replace `package-name` with the name of the actual package.
 In our example, we would name it: `configexample`, as illustrated below.

 {% highlight java %}
 package net.runelite.client.plugins.configexample;